Urea Nitrogen Clearance (Urine)

 This test measures the amount of urea nitrogen in your urine.

 Urea nitrogen is a waste product made when your liver breaks down protein.
 It's carried in your blood, filtered out by your kidneys, and removed from your body in your urine.
 If your liver isn't healthy, it may not break down proteins the way it should.
 And if your kidneys aren't healthy, they may not properly filter urea.
 Either of these problems can lead to changes in the amount of urea nitrogen in your body.

-If you don't have enough fluid in your body (are dehydrated), you may have extra urea in your blood because you aren't passing much urine.
+If you don't have enough fluid in your body (dehydration), you may have extra urea in your blood because you aren't passing much urine.

 Why do I need this test?

-You may have this test if your healthcare provider wants to find out how healthy your kidneys are or wants to see whether your medical treatment is working.
+You may have this test if your healthcare provider wants to find out how healthy your kidneys are or wants to see if your medical treatment is working.

 You may also have this test to look at your protein balance.

 What other tests might I have along with this test?

 You may have blood tests, usually within 48 hours of this test.
 These tests may include: